 You’ll get more backlinks and thus more traffic and sales by putting up authoritative content on your site and making it easy to find your products from that page.

 Depending on your niche or industry, there are topics under debate that people may fall sharply on either side of.

-You don’t necessarily need to be this dramatic in your piece, though the emotional response it gets can help.
+You don’t necessarily need to be this dramatic in your piece, though the emotional response it gets can help your DA and trustworthiness.

 An argumentative piece can be as simple as stating your opinion on problems that your audience is having and calling those problems out.